 Sam Coppersmith is an attorney with Coppersmith Brockelman PLC in Phoenix.
 His practice centers on business and transactional issues, with an emphasis on business organization, governance, exempt organizations, contract negotiation, land use, and business planning.
 He has more than three decades of experience assisting both local and national businesses and nonprofits, particularly in the healthcare sector.
 Sam also has extensive political and governmental experience, serving as a member of the U.S. House of Representatives representing Arizona’s (then) 1st Congressional District.
 He has also served as the Chair of the Arizona Democratic Party, on numerous state and local boards and commissions, and was a Foreign Service Officer with the U.S. Department of State prior to law school.
 Sam holds a bachelor’s degree from Harvard in Economics and earned his law degree at Yale.

-From 1997 to 2011, Fran was president of the 3,000-member Toledo (Ohio) Federation of Teachers.
-She led contract negotiations that focused on what matters most, student achievement, including a milestone program that provided incentives for excellent teachers to accept assignments at schools identified as high-needs.
-She co-chaired the Intern Board of Review which governs the district union teacher evaluation peer review program, and co-chaired the Ohio 8, a strategic alliance of superintendents and teacher union presidents from the eight largest urban school districts in Ohio.
+From 1997 to 2011, Fran was president of the 3,000 member Toledo (Ohio) Federation of Teachers.
+She led contract negotiations that focused on what matters most, student achievement, including a milestone program that provided incentives for excellent teachers to accept assignments at schools identified as high need.
+She co-chaired the Intern Board of Review which governs the district-union teacher evaluation peer review program, and co-chaired the Ohio 8, a strategic alliance of superintendents and teacher union presidents from the eight largest urban school districts in Ohio.

 From 2011 to 2014 Fran was executive vice president of the 1.7 million American Federation of Teachers which champions economic opportunity and high-quality public education, healthcare and public services for students, their families, and communities.
 She served on the board of directors for United Way USA and chaired the Learning First Alliance board, a partnership of 16 national education associations dedicated to improving student learning in America’s public schools.